Ragazoor/typed-future/README.md

 There are a few occurrences where we need to manually fix the code:

-- If we are using a third-party library returning a `scala.concurrent.Future` we need to convert it to `IO` using `.io` and the implicit `io.github.ragazoor.implicits.StdFutureToIO`.
+- If we are using a third-party library returning a `scala.concurrent.Future` we need to convert it to `Task` using `.toTask` and the implicit `io.github.ragazoor.implicits.StdFutureToTask`.
-- If there are async tests using `scala.concurrent.Future` but does not have `scala.concurrent` imported we need to add `import io.github.ragazoor.migration.implicits._`.
+- If there are async tests using `StdFuture` but does not have `scala.concurrent` imported we need to add `import io.github.ragazoor.migration.implicits._`.
+- If you have interfaces in your code like `A => StdFuture[B]` there are implicits in `import io.github.ragazoor.migration.implicits._` which help with this.
 - If you are using implicit classes that extends `scala.concurrent.Future` the compiler will not be able to convert like one might think using the migration implicits.
 So we need to make